Pot Holder Sewing Tutorial

 Step 8: Iron And Stitch Across The Center

-Iron your pot holder on both sides and then use your sewing machine to sew an X. Start from one edge and stitch a straight line towards the other edge.
-Repeat this step until you have created an X stitch.
+If you want to do the same, start from one corner and stitch a straight line towards the other side.
+Repeat this step for the other end until you have created an X pattern.

 Final Product